Acuant/iOSSDKV11/README.md

 - **Glare**

 This method returns glare value of an image.
-If glare value is greater than 50, then the image does not have glare.
+If glare value is 100, then the image does not have glare.
+If the glare value is 0, then image has glare.

 		public class func glare(image: UIImage)->Int